Call for applications

 The fellowship programme is premised on the idea that there are valuable lessons to be learned from a comparative analysis of political and societal transition in Eurasia and Eastern Europe, and that such analysis has the potential to lead to better policies and positive change.
 We invite doctoral candidates and young scholars to propose research projects relevant to this general theme.
 Specific sub-topics on which the host institution is prepared to provide research supervision include:

-The project will support two fellows (one PhD candidate and one Post-doctoral Fellow) for a five-month period (August 15, 2017– January 15, 2018).
+The project will support two fellows (one PhD candidate and one Post-doctoral Fellow) for a five-month period (August 13, 2018– January 13, 2019).
 Fellows will be resident scholars at the Johan Skytte Institute of Political Studies at the University of Tartu (see also Host Institution, below.)
 They will work on their individual research projects under the supervision of a senior academic.
 During the fellowship they will have the opportunity to improve their analytical skills, research methodology and writing by making use of resources, supervision and training provided by the host institution.
-Upon each fellow’s acceptance, relevant interests and training needs are assessed, and an individual work plan is agreed upon by the fellow and a host institution, detailing activities and outcomes to be achieved.
-Typically, the outcomes include the completion of one or several research or policy papers (academic article, dissertation chapter, policy brief, etc.) and the presentation of this work at a conference, workshop or research seminar.
-Fellows will have access to necessary training opportunities (including auditing courses) and research infrastructure such as libraries, databases and computing facilities.
-They are expected to actively participate in the academic life of the host institution, attending research colloquia, conferences, workshops, and other events organized by the Skytte institute.
+Upon each fellow’s acceptance, relevant interests and training needs will be assessed, and an individual work plan will be agreed upon by the fellow and a host institution, detailing activities and outcomes to be achieved.
+The fellows are expected to write one or several research or policy papers and present this work at a conference, workshop or research seminar.
+Fellows will have access to training opportunities (including graduate-level courses on a range of topics) and research infrastructure such as libraries, databases and computing facilities.
+In addition, fellows are expected to actively participate in the academic life of the host institution, attending research colloquia, conferences, workshops, and other events organized by the Skytte institute.

 The fellows will also be able to draw on the competences of the host organization’s partners, including the Centre for Russian and Eurasian Studies at Uppsala University (Sweden) and the School of Politics and International Relations at the University of Kent (the UK) that, together with the Skytte Institute, have formed a consortium for promoting research excellence in East European studies under the EU’s Horizon 2020 research programme (see uptake.ut.ee).